frankshearar/Home/Packaging-License-within-the-nupkg-(Technical-Spec).md

 </package>
 ```

-If you want to add a license expression with a version, we follow a similar approach as the PackageType.
+If you want to add a license expression with a different license expression grammar version, use the PackageLicenseExpressionVersion.
+This corresponds to the optional version attribute of the license element.
 We strongly encourage that you don't define the license expression version.

 ```